Oriental philosophy and the Immune System

 Exercises can be put in two types, aerobic exercises and internal exercises like Qigong.

 Applying Taoist strategy, when exercising it is important not to deplete the body.
-If we are training for a marathon or preparing for a grading test, it is important to train to depletion.
-However, when training to boost the immune system, our goal is to increase the amount and availability of Qi/Ki in our bodies, so we would train at a moderate level.
+If we are training for a marathon or preparing for some specific event, it may be important to train to depletion.
+However, when training to boost the immune system, our goal is to increase the amount and availability of Qi/Chi in our bodies, so we would train at a moderate level.
 When finished our training we should feel “energised.”

 Aerobic exercises are important for building up cardiovascular strength and improving the lung capacity.
 Examples are walking, jogging, cycling and swimming, especially in the sea.
 Cold showers are good if you can’t get to the sea.
-For Aikido practitioners, doing sword cuts at a moderate pace for 20-30 minutes is a good daily workout.
-It usually takes me 3-4 minutes to do 100 cuts, aim for 500-900.
-Include breathing practice in this, inhale as you cut up and exhale as you cut down.
+Include breathing practice when exercising.
 Inhale may be shorter than exhale.
 Each breath will be of different length, so let the body movement follow the breath rather than the other way round.
 Don’t forget mindfulness, the mind follows what you are doing.
+Mindfulness and focused breathing are very good for dealing with the effects of stress.

 Internal exercises include Qigong and breathing exercises.